 - The existence of The Bunker is awesomeness in itself.
 Clara certainly thinks so.
 It might remind you of your secret base childhood fantasy a bit.

 - The final exchange between Aiden and Quinn.

 - How Aiden kills Lucky Quinn at the climax of the game.
 He thinks he's invincible since none of Aiden's weapons (not even six consecutive auto-shotgun blasts or the anti-matter rifle, tried it) can penetrate his safe room, and he even made most of the safe room hack-proof.
 So Aiden just hacks HIM to death.
 To elaborate, Lucky gloats about how he is invincible, considering that he killed people more badass than Aiden, and suddenly you get a prompt to open up the profiler.
 The profiler and clues in the room indicate that Lucky has a failing heart, which is normal for an old man... and then you get one evil moment to realize that his pacemaker is connected to ctOS.
 Enjoy.Quinn: What are you doing?

 Aiden: Watching an old man die.

-- The beautiful part about this is that there's no explication.
+- The beautiful part about this is that there's no explanation.
 Aiden doesn't shout out the solution; no on screen prompt appears explaining how the pacemaker can kill him.
-No, it just appears as something you can hack, and the players put 2 and 2 together for the most satisfying hack in the game.
+No, it just appears as something you can hack, and the player puts 2 and 2 together for the most satisfying hack in the game.